Giessrigl/ABC_Banking/README.md

 	EF6 with SQLite (version for .Net framework 4.7) not able to add Database and Tables at runtime if they do not exist. <br>

-Explanation of why Phonenumbers and Housenumbers are strings too.  => Phonenumbers can be written differently depending on the country (examples: austrian "+43 660/1071254" or american format "+1-202-555-0111") (no specification in the instruction)
+Explanation of why Phonenumbers and Housenumbers are strings too.  => Phonenumbers can be written differently depending on the country (examples: austrian "+43 660/1071254" or american format "+1-202-555-0111") (no specification in the instruction) <br>
-Housenumbers can range from "34" to "Door 2, Staircase 2, Top 10" (no specification in the instruction) For the profile picture only .png is allowed, since every image format has to be handled in html <img> tag differently (no specification in the instruction)
+Housenumbers can range from "34" to "Door 2, Staircase 2, Top 10" (no specification in the instruction) <br>
+For the profile picture only .png is allowed, since every image format has to be handled in html <img> tag differently (no specification in the instruction)

 Server-wise:
 DateOfBirth validation is included.
-Differenciation between various date formats (examples:  DD/MM/YYYY ; MM/DD/YYYY)  is not included.
+Differenciation between various date formats (examples:  DD/MM/YYYY ; MM/DD/YYYY)  is not included. <br>
-Phonenumber validation is not included.
+Phonenumber validation is not included. <br>
 Image validation is not included.

 ## Setup
-Run backend only in Visual Studio (IIS) -> if you need to build the application, make sure to include the ./AppData/ABC.sqlite file in the root directory of the built executable.
+Run backend only in Visual Studio (IIS) -> if you need to build the application, make sure to include the ./AppData/ABC.sqlite file in the root directory of the built executable. <br>
 Run frontend with Visual Studio Code (Live Server) or terminal (node index.js) -> might need to change the URL in the GetURL function of ./public/main.js

-Searching for names and addresses is a static search (no fuzzy search)
+Searching for names and addresses is a static search (no fuzzy search) <br>
 Searching for an age range - pattern: min,max  (example to find age range between 20 and 30 = 20,30)